Food business registration

 Setting up a new business (premises)

 It’s a good idea to get advice on your plans and specifications before you apply to register your food business.
 You can submit them to Council for review by an Environmental Health Officer.
+There is no extra fee for this service.

 Food businesses that have a fixed premises